Myths about emergency contraception

 Learn the facts about emergency contraception, also known as the morning after pill

 While emergency contraception has been available in Ireland for a number of years, there are still many myths around about this pill.
-It’s important that everyone is informed about the actual facts on emergency contraception.
+It’s important to understand the facts on emergency contraception so that you can make the right choice for you if you ever need to take it.

 Myth: The emergency contraceptive pill can only be taken the “morning after” unprotected sex.